salientthemes/blog-times/readme.txt

 == Copyright ==

+ST Blog WordPress Theme, Copyright (C) 2018 salient Themes ST Blog is distributed under the terms of the GNU GPL

 Blog Times WordPress Theme is child theme of ST Blog WordPress Theme, Copyright (C) 2018, Salient Themes ST Blog is distributed under the terms of the GNU GPL